 Civil Aviation Authorities Influence SMS Data Management Strategies

 As we stated above, industry regulations change over time.
 Operators know this.
 As an example from the United States, most operators refused to pursue aviation SMS implementations until they knew what would eventually be required by the FAA.
-These operators refused to even start the implementation process because they didn't want to implement a system only to learn that the requirements have changed as soon as they were well underway in the implementation process.
+These operators refused to even start the implementation process because they didn't want to implement a system only to learn that the requirements had changed as soon as they were well underway in the implementation process.

 The costs for software developers to keep your safety reporting and risk management tools compliant can be surprisingly high.
 Yet this may be a necessary expense for some companies.
-Would you protect your personal data on your computer with anti-virus software that was eight-years-old?
+Would you protect your personal data on your computer with anti-virus software that was eight years old?
 Then why risk your aviation SMS' reputation on outdated tools that fail to meet aviation authority requirements?

 Modernize Your Aviation SMS Tools to Become Regulatory Compliant

 As you consider the above points, the costs of maintaining or modernizing your legacy aviation SMS solution may seem too high.
 Upgrading the programming languages, servers, and workflows needed to bring your aviation SMS data management strategy into compliance can be very expensive.
 However, failing to address these SMS requirements can cost you your certification and possibly cause you to lose clients.

 Build your own solution, or choose another alternative.
 Ask us for a demo of the best aviation SMS solution on the market.
 Yes, we can say this is the best.
 After hearing this stated by consultants and customers alike, we finally believe SMS Pro is the best SMS database software available today.